UNC-Libraries/therapy-dog-client/README.md

     cd client && npm install

-Copy the example forms and vocabularies:
+ start the client:

-    make examples
+    make run-client

+This application also requires the therapy-dog server app.
-Start the API server:
+In a separate terminal, start the API server:

     make run-server

-In a separate terminal, start the client:

-    make run-client

 Visit <http://localhost:4200/forms/test-form> in your browser.